johnno1962/injectionforxcode/README.md

 ### Using Injection with Xcode 5

-The plugin must be rebuilt with ARC enabled for it to work with Xcode 5 or you will experience random crashes as Xcode no longer uses garbage collection.
-You will also need the new property "DVTPlugInCompatibilityUUIDs" in it's Info.plist.
-I have created a completely separate project file "InjectionXcode5.xcodeproj" and Info5.plist for this so it can be used safely on both Xcode 4 or 5.
+The same plugin build plugin can now be used safely on Xcode 4 or 5.

 ## JetBrains AppCode IDE Support